SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/read.md

 ===

-Now that table is an `sf` object, the data are easilly displayed as a map.
+Now that table is an `sf` object, the data are easily displayed as a map.